Battle Of Prairie Grove Revisited

 "The 20th suffered dozens of casualties, mainly at the Borden House," Snelson said, adding, "soldiers had to leave their dead and wounded until after the battle because they were driven back by the Confederate Army."

 Larry Stephens, the gunner with Graves Battery, said his unit goes back 15 to 20 years.
-Many came to Prairie Grove from Illinois and Kentucky with the unit.
+Many came to Prairie Grove from Illinois and Kentucky.

 Like Snelson, Stephens said the Battle of Prairie Grove re-enactment is one of his favorites because it's on the actual ground site, instead of a re-enactment being fought on a ballfield or another area set up for the event.